gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to test using the Gini Bank SDK's example banking app, you will need to use development client credentials in
-your app for the Gini Health SDK.
-This will make sure the Gini Health SDK receives test payment providers that work
+your app for the Gini Merchant SDK.
+This will make sure the Gini Merchant SDK receives test payment providers that work
 with the Gini Bank SDK's example banking app.

 End to end testing